 Add the ground lamb, salt, and pepper to the bowl of rice.
 Mix the contents well.
 This is the filling.
 Refrigerate, covered, until ready to use.

 Split the filling into 8 portions.
 Stuff each large cabbage leaf with one filling portion by forming it into a log, placing it in the center of the leaf, and rolling it very tightly along the spine, closing both sides by tucking them in with your fingers like a burrito or egg roll.
-The spine should be vertical in the center of roll.
+The spine should be vertical in the center of the roll.

-Add the tomato sauce, tomato paste, pomegranate molasses, water, and prunes to your large dutch oven.
+Add the tomato sauce, tomato paste, pomegranate molasses, water, and prunes to your large Dutch oven.
 Season with salt and pepper to taste and add the cabbage rolls in one layer, open seam side down.

 Cover and bake for 2 hours.
 Reheats well, too!